Twoej/Atom-Unstable/README.md

 The reviews and ratings can be read on the game's itch.io submission page.
 It can also be downloaded from the same page.<br/>
 https://itch.io/jam/bigmode-game-jam-2025/rate/3298452<br/><br/>
 Note: For anyone running on a lower-end machine there is currently a bug that will cause the game to get stuck sometimes and force you to lose when playing at a lower framerate.
 This will get fixed soon.

+## How to Play

+The power systems on your spaceship have been compromised!
+In order to survive you must turn the systems back on as they go out.<br/><br/>
+The bottom left has the gravity control system - losing power means moving around slowly in antigravity.<br/>
+Above this is the engine - losing power means that the ship is no longer moving forward (see the progress bar at the top).<br/>
+Above this is the oxygen system - Losing power means imminent death from suffocation!<br/>
+On the right side at the bottom is the temperature system - losing power means imminent death from freezing.
+Additionally, it means the floors will freeze making them slippery!<br/>
+Above this is the lights system - losing power means the ship goes dark.
+This is the lowest capacity power system, so it will go out first!<br/>
+Finally, above this is the navigation system - losing power means the ship direction will become unstable causing you to slide around.<br/><br/>
+Keep an eye out for other obstacles like the eel and alien!
+Especially look out for the alien boarder in their ship in the top right.
+If they board you can use the gun in the middle of the ship on the top floor to deal with them.<br/><br/>
+Good Luck!

 ## Screenshots
 ![ScreenShot1](https://github.com/user-attachments/assets/9089f9db-c1f2-44d8-afb0-136e6958610d)